The History of Avarcas Sandals, Menorca

 The open toe style of the sandal was perfect for summer months; but not so for winter.
 To avoid cold feet in the cooler months, peasants placed dry straw inside the sandal, which would be replaced when wet.
 While this sounds strange to us, if the peasant’s only choice was to either go barefoot or wear anything on their feet, the avarcas were obviously the best option!

-Our first illustration of an early version of an avarcas sandal
+The History of Avarcas - Our first illustration of an early version of an avarcas sandal

 One of the earliest graphic references showing an illustration of avarcas appears in the book “Die Balearen” by the Archduke Ludwig Salvador of Austria (1847 – 1915).
 The Archduke took up residence in nearby island Mellorca, after widely travelling the world, writing over 50 encyclopaedic books on his travels.